PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part6a.md

 # The ViewBuider

-Now, let's take a look at the ViewBuider, which is, naturally ,the most complicated part of this section since we're concentrating on the GUI:
+Now, let's take a look at the ViewBuider, which is, naturally, the most complicated part of this section since we're concentrating on the GUI:

 ``` java
 public class CustomerViewBuilder implements Builder<Region> {